-To get further ideas for drawing fairies, you can refer to photos of your children to copy the innocent pose and then create your fairy with a fantasy background.
+To get further ideas for drawing fairies, you can refer to photos of your children to copy their innocent pose and then create your fairy with a fantasy background.

-This is my least favorite pencil drawing of a fairy so I have added a story to it... the fairy hasn't yet attained the beauty of a more mature fairy.
-She has to prove herself by doing good deeds and then she will blossom into a beautiful fairy.
+This is my least favorite pencil drawing of a fairy so I have added a story to it... this imp has to prove her worthiness by doing many good deeds before her beauty completely develops. :)